sime3134/g-calendar-fetcher/README.md

 Contributions, bug reports, and feature requests are welcome!
 Feel free to submit issues or pull requests on the GitHub repository.

+## Acknowledgements

+This project utilizes the [ical.js](https://github.com/mozilla-comm/ical.js) library to parse iCalendar data. ical.js is distributed under the [Mozilla Public License 2.0](https://mozilla.org/MPL/2.0/).

+This project utilizes the [luxon](https://github.com/moment/luxon) library to compare date and time. luxon is distributed under the [MIT License](https://github.com/moment/luxon/blob/master/LICENSE.md).

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the [MIT License](LICENSE.md).